arjun-natarajan99/cs124/docs/design.md

 ## Final Design

 Below we see what the empty list looks like.
+The add button is dimmed when there is no input in the textbox.

 <img src="images/img1.png" alt="drawing" width="300"/>

+Now that there is input to the textbox, the add button brightens to notify the user that they can add the item.

+*Instert image here*

 This is what the user would see if they entered one item into the list, "Buy new John Grisham book" and added it to the list.